mu-semtech/mu-javascript-template/README.md

 - `DEBUG_AUTH_HEADERS`: Debugging of [mu-authorization](https://github.com/mu-semtech/mu-authorization) access-control related headers (default `true`)

 Following values are considered true: [`"true"`, `"TRUE"`, `"1"`].

+### Code hints
+The template will automatically supply a `node_modules` folder for code hints when the microservice runs in development and the sources are mounted in `/app`.
+You may need to restart the language server so these are picked up.

+Use the mu-script `setup-ide` to install these without running in development mode.

+### Package lock
+Changes to dependencies in `package.json` will be picked up and an updated `package-lock.json` will be copied into the mounted sources provided `package-lock.json` is enabled.
+Local packages are installed through the `package-lock.json` and the template's dependencies are merged in.
+The `package-lock.json` thus only contains your own dependencies and should not conflict with future upgrades in the template.

 ### Custom build commands
 To execute custom bash statements during the image build (e.g. to install aditional system libraries), provide an `on-build.sh` script in the root of your service.
 It will be automatically picked up and executed by the Docker build.